Emergent Dark Matter and Dark Energy from a Lattice Model: Emergence of Mimetic Dark Matter and Dark Energy from Bosonic qubit Models

 The corresponding modifications to the term $\mathcal{H}^{\circ}_T$ of equation (\ref{FOUR}) are given by: \be + {p^2_{\phi} \over 2 \sqrt{h}} + {1 \over 2} \sqrt{h} h^{ij} \partial_i \phi \partial_j \phi + V(\phi), \ee and \be \mathcal{H}_i = p_{\phi} \partial_i \phi + \partial_i u_j p^j - \partial_j(u_i p^j) - 2h_{ik} D_j \pi^{kj} \approx 0, \ee where $V(\phi)$ is a potential term that can be added to the Hamiltonian.

 The lattice form of equation (\ref{THIRTYFOUR}), is the same as in the last section, but the function $f(\phi_i)$ makes a variation on how $u_{i, \alpha}$ changes depending on the site, the scalar $\phi_i$, and the function $f(\phi_i)$ defined on it.
 As observed before, the divergence of $p_{i, \alpha}$ gives rise to a divergence on $\pi_{i, \alpha \beta}$, and this will now have a balance with the gradient of $\phi_i$ (see equation (\ref{THIRTYSIX}) below).
-The last three terms of equation (\ref{THIRTYFOUR}) can be combined and add up to be $0$.
+The last three terms of equation (\ref{THIRTYFOUR}) constitute the scalar contribution already present in the mimetic-scalar sector; they do not alter the vector-dimer structure except through the scalar source $p_{\phi_i}h_{i,\gamma\beta}\nabla_\gamma\phi_i$ appearing in Eq.~(\ref{THIRTYSIX}).

 Following the steps of Sections \ref{subsec:mimedarkmatt} and \ref{subsec:vectormimedarkmatt} we can obtain a discrete model for the constraint in equation (\ref{THIRTYFIVE}) as \be \nabla_{\alpha} \pi_{i, \beta \alpha} = {1 \over 2} p_{\phi_i} h_{i, \gamma \beta} \nabla_{\gamma} \phi_{i} - {1 \over 2} h_{i, \gamma \beta} u_{i, \gamma} \nabla_{\delta} p_{i, \delta} , \ee which gives rise to a dimer in case any of the elements in the right side is different from zero.